Travel writing based on first-hand experience

 Boiled chickpeas with spices, enjoyed as a snack or light meal, inspired by Levantine hummus but retaining whole chickpeas instead of a paste.

-Traditional Lunch Dishes
+Traditional Emirati Dishes: Lunch

 Harees